The Cowboy Channel Canada

 The Cowboy Channel Canada is a Canadian English language licence-exempted specialty channel broadcasting programming dedicated to western sports and the western lifestyle airing programs such as rodeo, bull riding, team roping, reining, barrel racing, and other western sports genres, along with western fashion, music, and movies.
 The channel is owned by Ryan Kohler through Wild TV Inc.

 History

-The channel launched on February 1, 2020 on Shaw Direct television systems in high definition through a partnership with Rural Media Group, licensing the brand and majority of its content from its American counterpart, The Cowboy Channel.
+The channel launched on February 1, 2020, on Shaw Direct television systems in high definition through a partnership with Rural Media Group, licensing the brand and majority of its content from its U.S. counterpart, The Cowboy Channel.

+In 2023, Rural Media Group signed a multi-year agreement with the Canadian Professional Rodeo Association to telecast and stream their major events, including the Canadian Finals Rodeo, on The Cowboy Channel Canada through December 31, 2027.